efemberg11/GeoModel_rmakhman/documentation/docs/index.md

 ### Geometry Description

-A complete set of shapes and geometrical primitives to describe your detector
+A complete set of shapes and geometrical primitives to describe your detector's geometry

 A set of 'nodes' to build your detector tree

+### Alignment

 A smart mechanism to handle detector alignment, with multiple alignment costants kept in cache and synchronized

+### Virtual Geometry / Surfaces

+Tools to describe and handle 2D surfaces as part of a Virtual Geometry, which can be placed and misaligned alongside the regular, full geometry

+Very useful to describe a simplified Tracking Geometry and still move and handle together with the full geometry

 ### Visualization

-A complete, standalone visualization tool to interactively check, inspect, debug your detector geometry in an easy way
+A complete, **interactive visualization** tool to check, inspect, debug your detector geometry in an easy way

 ### GDML support

-An exporter to export a GeoModel geometry into GDML
+An **exporter** to export a GeoModel geometry into GDML

-An importer to import a GDML geometry into GeoModel *(work in progress)*
+An **importer** to import a GDML geometry into GeoModel *(work in progress)*

 ### Standalone Detector Simulation

-#### Quick Feedback with a Geant4-based simulation
+#### Easy Geant4-based simulation

-An interactive graphical interface to steer a standalone Geant4-based simulation of your detector, to get quick feedback on your detector while you're still working on it
+An **interactive graphical interface** to steer a standalone Geant4-based simulation of your detector, to get quick feedback on your detector while you're still working on it

+#### Clash Detection & Visualization

+Standalone tools to identify clash points and overlaps between geometry volumes with a fast Geant4-based algorithm

+Interactive visualization of clash points in the standalone GeoModel visualization module

+#### Volume Computation

+Methods to compute the volume of all shapes, included Boolean shapes, and store it in the GeoModel I/O file for later use

 #### Mass calculation

-A standalone mass calculator tool, to quickly compute the masses of your detector from the command line
+A standalone **mass calculator tool**, to quickly compute the masses of your detector from the command line

 #### Geantino Maps

-A standalone tool to generate geantino maps of your newly built detector
+A standalone tool to **generate geantino maps** of your newly built detector